 - Data quality: The greatest impact of Big Data is on data quality.
 To ensure the highest form of data quality and integrity, data validity, accuracy, timeliness, reasonableness, completeness must be clearly defined, measured, recorded, and made available to end users.
-If data is mapped or cleansed, care must be taken not to lose the original values. - Privacy and security: The potential for abuse of data is significant as data migrate from one system to another. - Executive buy-in: It is very difficult to get executive buy in to approve investment in big data and its related investments.
+If data is mapped or cleansed, care must be taken not to lose the original values - Privacy and security: The potential for abuse of data is significant as data migrate from one system to another - Executive buy-in: It is very difficult to get executive buy in to approve investment in big data and its related investments becoming the primary method of interaction with their Banking providers.